 Marbles Credit Card Review

-The Marbles card is one of many "credit-builder" cards in the market, targeted at those with poor credit or no credit history in the UK.
-Like other credit-builder cards, it can be used to build up a poor or limited credit history.
-To make that happen, be sure to pay at least the minimum monthly payment on time and stay under the credit limit to demonstrate that you can handle credit responsibly.
+The Marbles card is one of the best "credit-builder" cards in the market, targeted at those with poor credit or no credit history in the UK.
+Like other credit-builder cards, it can be used to build up a poor or limited credit history by paying at least the minimum monthly payment on time and staying under the credit limit to demonstrate that you can handle credit responsibly.

-The Marbles card's FastCheck eligibility checker is a tool you can use before you apply, to see your likelihood of being accepted.
+The Marbles' FastCheck eligibility checker is a tool you can use before you apply, to see your likelihood of being accepted without leaving a hard credit search on your credit record.
 FastCheck performs a soft credit check, which has no impact on your credit rating and can't be seen by other potential lenders (you, however, can see soft checks when you review your own credit report).
 Eligibility checkers can help you avoid an unsuccessful application—if you're going to be rejected, you'd rather know that beforehand so you don't apply.
 Why?
-Because every application leaves a hard check on your credit file, making it more difficult to get another credit card in the future.
+Because every application leaves a hard check on your credit file.

 Grace Period on Over Limits